LLNL/zfp/docs/source/directions.rst

 |zfp| is actively being developed and plans have been made to add a number of
 important features, including:

-- **Support for 4D arrays**, e.g., for compressing time-varying 3D fields.
-  Although the |zfp| compression algorithm trivially generalizes to higher dimensions, *d*, the current implementation is hampered by the lack of integer types large enough to hold |4powd| bits for *d* > 3.
-For now, higher-dimensional data should be compressed as collections of independent 3D fields.

 - **Tagging of missing values**.  |zfp| currently assumes that arrays are dense, i.e., each array element stores a valid numerical value.
 In many science applications this is not the case.
 For instance, in climate